rathod-sahaab/sys-callers/sysls/README.md

 ## Binary

-Binary/app can be found in `build/bin/` which will be same as your project name.
+Binary/app can be found in `build/bin/` which will be same as the project name `sysls`.